 This study was reviewed by the agency and parts of it were found to be acceptable.
 Most of the analytical dermal data was grade A or B except for the sun exposed dosimeter data which was rated grade C for low recovery.
 The inhalation data was rated as "low confidence" because the sampling tube did not include a component to capture the aerosol fraction of the herbicide spray.
 The urine data has severe limitations because the pharmacokinetics of acifluorfen was not well documented, many of the reported results were below the limit of quantification and there were only seven valid test subjects.
 For the above reasons, only the dermal and inhalation exposure data were used in this assessment.
-This data indicated that unit exposure values were 5 times higher than those predicted by the Pesticide Handlers Exposure Database (PHED), Version 1.1 (August 1998).
+These data indicated that unit exposure values were 5 times higher than those predicted by the Pesticide Handlers Exposure Database (PHED), Version 1.1 (August 1998).

-In addition to the submitted study, analyses for both private grower and professional short/intermediate term exposures were performed using PHED.
+In addition to the submitted study, analyses for both private grower and custom applicator short/intermediate term exposures were performed using PHED.
 Five mixer/loader, applicator, mixer/loader/applicator and flagger scenarios were evaluated.

 The submitted data and calculations indicate that the MOEs for two exposure scenarios (mixing/loading liquids for aerial application and mixing/loading liquids for groundboom application) are below 100 for the baseline level and exceed HED's level of concern.
 The MOEs for the remainder of the exposure scenarios are above 100 for baseline and higher levels of mitigation and therefore do not exceed HED's level of concern.
+The data input variables and calculations are included in Appendix B.

-The calculations of private grower and professional acifluorfen applicators' cancer risks indicate that two scenarios (mix/load liquids for aerial application and mix/load liquids for groundboom application) exceed 1.0×10^{-4} at the baseline level.
-All of the other scenarios are below 1.0×10^{-4} at the baseline level and some are below 1.0×10^{-5} at the single layer PPE level.
-One of the scenarios (mix/load liquids for aerial application) for professional acifluorfen applicators exceeds 1.0×10^{-6} at the engineering control mitigation level.
-None of the scenarios for the private grower applicator exceed 1.0×10^{-6} at the engineering control level.
+The cancer risk calculations for private grower and custom handler/applicator indicate that one exposure scenario (mixing/loading liquids for aerial application) exceeds 1.0×10^{-4} at the baseline level.
+All of the remaining exposure scenarios at the baseline and higher mitigation levels do not exceed 1.0×10^{-4} .
+None of the private grower scenarios exceed 1.0×10^{-6} at the label required PPE mitigation level.
+Approximately half of the custom applicator scenarios exceed 1.0×10^{-6} with label required and single layer PPE while only one scenario exceeds 1.0×10^{-6} with double layer PPE.
+None of the scenarios exceed 1.0×10^{-6} with engineering controls.